Brooks Launch 8 review and lab test

 I love the air mesh upper.
 It's more breathable than the past model of the Launch, and a little more performance-minded with a bit less padding in the ankle and tongue.

-Also, on our “light test”, the Brooks Launch 8 passed with flying colors.
+Also, on our “light test”, the Brooks Launch 8 passed with flying colours.
 And yes, the upper is a nice breathable mesh, but because the shoe is neon yellow.
 The whole shoe glowed in our lightbox.
 The average LUX passed through a shoe is 64, the Launch read 495.

 Launch 8 lacks response and spring